Andy-Osborne/Recipe-Workshop/testing.md

       - On successful registration, the username was placed in the session cookie and redirected to the profile page.

       - No issues were discovered in this functionality.

+- Salting and Hashing of Password

+  - All passwords submitted are salted and hashed through the use of the ``passlib`` library.
+I verified that any passwords that have been submitted to the database are hashed.

+  - No issues were discovered with this functionality.

+#### Login Page Template

+I performed various tests to ensure that the functionality of the login template works as intended, messages flash to the user and that the validation is completed.

+I manually tested the link for the register page works and directs the user to the relevant page.

+##### Breakdown of Jinja functionality in ``login.html``

+For the login page templating, I used ``flask_wtf`` and it's import ``Flaskform``

+- Validation messages

+  - I verified that the correct validation messages are shown to the user based on the response from either the forms validation itself or the flash messages sent from the backend.

+  - This was done by manually inputting information into each field as follows:

+    - Email that was not in the database:

+      - The form returned the expected flash message of "Incorrect e-mail/password combination.".

+    - I inputted an email that was in the database and an incorrect password.

+      - The form returned the expected flash message of "Incorrect e-mail/password combination." and would not log me in.

+    - I inputted an email that was in the database and the correct password.

+      - The form information was accepted and redirected me to my profile page.

+  - No issues were discovered.

+##### Login Page - Breakdown of Views Used

+Associated View - Route: ``/login`` Function: ``login()``

+Breakdown of ``login()`` functionality:

+- Checking if user is in session

+  - When a user a loads the page, a conditional statement is run which checks to see whether a user is in session.
+The result of the conditional statement is saved in a variable.

+    - If a user is in session then their session username is saved to the ``username`` variable.

+    - If no user is in session then an empty string is saved in the ``username`` variable.

+    - If the variable does not contain an empty string, it means a user is logged into a session and then it redirects the user to their profile page as they do not need to access the login page.

+      - I verified that this works as intended by logging into a user account and trying to access the login page by entering in the url for it.
+I was redirected to the profile page of the user in session.

+      - I tested the functionality again by logging out the account and accessing the login page.
+It allowed me to view the page as intended.

+      - No issues were discovered in this functionality.

+- Validating the form on ``POST``:

+  - The ``UserLogin()`` class is instantiated prior to the stage of validating the form data.
+Once the form information has been received, the ``form.validate_on_submit()`` is run alongside it which is part of ``Flask-WTF``.

+  - If the information submitted is validated, a query is run on the user collection in the database to try and find a match for the submitted email.

+  - If the user is found, then it uses the ``passlib`` library to verify the password inputted against the password stored in the database.

+  - I verified that the conditional statement works as intended by doing the following:

+    - I inputted an email that was not in the database, an email with the incorrect password, and an email with the correct password.

+      - On each of the scenarios the correct response message was flashed in the form template.

+      - On successful login, the username was placed in the session cookie and redirected to the profile page.

+      - No issues were discovered in this functionality.

+#### Logout Functionality

+I tested that when the user clicks on the logout button, clears the session cookie and logs out the user.

+##### Logout Functionality - Breakdown of Views Used

+Associated View - Route: ``/logout`` Function: ``logout()``

+Breakdown of ``login()`` functionality:

+- Logs user out of session

+  - When a user accesses this view, the ``session.clear()`` function is run and clears the session cookie.

+  - I validated that this function works by logging into a user account and then accessing the view.

+  - No issues were discovered in this functionality.